Sampling the Riemann-Theta Boltzmann Machine: Introduction

 The original work \cite{Krefl:2017wgx} mainly investigated the visible sector probability density function.
 It has been shown that this density can be used to approximate the underlying density of a given dataset via the maximum likelihood method.
 In particular, the gradients can be calculated in closed form.
 Hence, besides invoking a derivative free optimizer, one can also make use of gradient descent to solve for the maximum likelihood estimate.

 In this work, we will take a more detailed look into the hidden sector.
 Besides giving us a more probabilistic interpretation of the RTBM, this will guide us a way of sampling the RTBM without the need to invoke Markov chain Monte Carlo based methods, which are usually used for Boltzmann machines.
-Furthermore, reformulating the visible sector probability density in terms of a hidden sector marginalization sum allows us to interpret the density as a gaussian mixture model with an infinite number of constituents and a global weighting function.
+Furthermore, reformulating the visible sector probability density in terms of a hidden sector marginalization sum allows us to interpret the density as a Gaussian mixture model with an infinite number of constituents and a global weighting function.
+We will also show that the RTBM possesses an affine transform property, inherited from its Gaussian constituents.

 The outline is as follows.
 In section \ref{RTBMsec} we will review the construction of the Riemann-Theta Boltzmann machine of \cite{Krefl:2017wgx}.
 This is followed by a discussion of the affine transform property of the visible sector probability density function in section \ref{lineartransfsec}.
 A detailed discussion of the hidden sector probability density function is given in section \ref{Hiddensec}.
-The results in this section allow us to give an interpretation of the RTBM in terms of an infinite gaussian mixture, as we will discuss in section \ref{Interpsec}.
+The results in this section allow us to give an interpretation of the RTBM in terms of an infinite Gaussian mixture, as we will discuss in section \ref{Interpsec}.
 In turn, this gives a simple and straight-forward way to sample the visible sector probability density function of the RTBM, see section \ref{Samplesec}.
-The sampling requires us to draw samples from a discrete multi-variate gaussian.
-We will introduce a new way to draw such samples by making use of the Riemann-Theta function evaluation of \cite{DHBHS2003}.
+The sampling requires us to draw samples from a discrete multi-variate Gaussian.
+In this work, we will make use of the Riemann-Theta function evaluation of \cite{DHBHS2003} to draw such samples.
 Several examples are discussed in section \ref{Examplesec}.